Amreldesouky/CodSoft/Tic Tac ai/tic tac describtion.md

 # Tic-Tac-Toe AI

 ![Tic-Tac-Toe Banner](https://via.placeholder.com/150)
 Welcome to the **Tic-Tac-Toe AI** project!
-This repository contains an implementation of an AI agent that can play Tic-Tac-Toe against a human or another AI.
+This repository contains an implementation of an AI agent that can play Tic-Tac-Toe against a human .
 The AI is powered by the **Minimax algorithm**, which ensures optimal play for the game.

 ## 🧠 **AI Implementation**